3d-pli/sphere-histo/README.md

 ![Example overview image](img/overview.png "Example of application window with open point file")

 - Inside the application window click File->Open to open a .npy file
+- A first .npy file can also be passed as a command line argument while starting the application
 - Use the selection box next to the slider to choose your preferred color map
 - Use the slider below the sphere to change the number of triangles, that approximate the sphere